jotavare/jotavare.github.io/README.md

 ## CONTRIBUTING

-This is a personal reference and is not open to changes.
-Spotting a factual error in the notes is welcome, but issues are disabled, so there is nothing to act on a report with.
+This was a personal learning project and is finished, so it is not open to changes.
+Issues are disabled.

-## NOTE ON DIAGRAMS

-Some of the diagrams under `assets/images/` come from external sources and are included for reference; where the original author is known they are credited on the page, and the rest are marked as external.
-They are not my own work.

 ## LICENSE